 Trombone

 The trombone is another brass instrument commonly found in marching bands.
 What sets the trombone apart is its unique slide mechanism, which allows players to change the pitch by extending or retracting the slide.
 This sliding action makes the trombone one of the most expressive instruments in the brass family.
 Players can create a variety of sounds by manipulating the slide, adding a distinctive character to the band's overall sound.
-Marching bands typically feature multiple trombones, ranging from 2 or 3 to more than 15, depending on the size of the ensemble.
+Marching bands typically feature multiple trombones, ranging from 2 or 3 to more than 15, depending on the size of the group.

 Mellophone